William Bonin: May 1980

+On May 12, Bonin abducted and murdered 17-year-old Lawrence Sharp, an acquaintance of his.
+(Note: Bonin would later allege he had been intimately involved with Sharp, and had taken him out to Knott's Berry Farm for a date when his (Bonin's) girlfriend was absent.)
+He later stated that he decided to kill Sharp when he had awoken that morning, because Bonin was "tired of having him around".
+Sharp was bound, sodomized, beaten, and strangled.
+His body was discarded behind a gas station in Westminster, and was found on the 18th.
 On May 19, Bonin asked Butts to accompany him on a killing.
 However, Butts reportedly refused.
-Unassisted, Bonin abducted 14-year-old South Gate boy Sean King in Downey.
+Unassisted, Bonin abducted 14-year-old Sean King in Downey.
 King was strangled to death before his body was discarded in Yucaipa.
-Bonin then visited Butts' apartment and bragged to him about the murder.

-By early 1980, Bonin's murders were receiving considerable media attention, and leading gay rights activists had offered a reward totaling $50,000 for information leading to the conviction of the suspect or suspects.
-Having by this stage determined a definitive link between many of the recent murders, investigators from the jurisdictions where victims had been abducted or discovered had begun sharing information in their hunt for the suspect or suspects.
+By early 1980, Bonin's murders were receiving considerable media attention.
+To deter resulting homophobia, leading gay rights activists offered a reward totaling $50,000 for information leading to the conviction of the suspect or suspects.
+At this time, the investigating jurisdictions around Southern California determined a definitive link between many of the murders, and began sharing information about them in hopes to find their suspect or suspects.
 Six officers from three of the jurisdictions formed a task force dedicated to their apprehension.

 By May, Pugh had been arrested for auto theft.
 On May 28, he overheard the details of the ongoing murders on a local radio broadcast, and confided to a counselor that he knew the perpetrator's modus operandi, which was described to him by Bonin two months prior.
-This counselor reported Pugh's suspicions to the police, who in turn relayed a confidential tip to Los Angeles Police Department (LAPD) homicide sergeant John St. John.
+This counselor reported Pugh's suspicions to the police, who in turn relayed a confidential tip to Los Angeles Police Department (LAPD) officer John St. John.
 St. John conducted an extensive interview with Pugh the next day.
 Although Pugh withheld the fact that he had accompanied Bonin on one of his murders, the information he provided led St. John to deduce that Bonin might be the Freeway Killer.
 David McVicker, whom Bonin had spared in 1975, had also contacted authorities by this time to report his suspicions Bonin may be the Freeway Killer.
 His suspicions were not dismissed, but regarded as one of numerous public tips to be investigated.

-That same day, Bonin invited 18-year-old homeless drifter James Michael Munro —whom he had encountered while cruising for young male prostitutes—to move into his family's home in exchange for sex.
-Munro was a runaway from St. Clair, Michigan, who had been evicted from his family's home in early 1980.
-Munro had gone to California to meet a friend, but became homeless after he was robbed of money that he earned as a male prostitute in Hollywood.